 Though it's technically a novel, it's written in dialogue (sort of like a screenplay) and filled with footnotes, so if you love experimental forms, give this metafictional book a read.
 The entire novel happens within an Argentine prison cell as Valentín's lover and cellmate, Molina, tells him stories of films he's seen.
 Our hero, Valentín, remains unbreakable despite much adversity.
 Beyond the interesting narrative devices, it's an incredible story of love and the salvation that art and storytelling can provide in the face of terrible oppression and fascism.

 The Opener: "Something a little strange, that's what you notice, that she's not like a woman like all the others.
 She looks fairly young, twenty-five, maybe a little more, petite face, a little catlike."

-Virginia Woolf stretches our imaginations in this metafictional novel that presents itself as a biography.
+Before LGBTQ+ books were even a genre, Virginia Woolf stretches our imaginations in this metafictional novel that presents itself as a biography.
 The narrator tracks the experiences of Orlando's interiority over the course of their 300-year life (the protagonist is both timeless and gender fluid).
 Woolf uses this book as a space to urge her readers to move away from traditional notions of truth as objective, and rather to assert the importance of imagination and ambiguity in all forms of storytelling, legend, fiction, and biography alike.

 The Opener: "He—for there could be no doubt of his sex, though the fashion of the time did something to disguise it—was in the act of slicing at the head of a Moor which swung from the rafters."